 Size and Physical Examination of the Newborn Infant

 Nutrition and Selected Disorders of the Gastrointestinal Tract

 Care of the Parents

 Nursing Practice in the Neonatal Intensive Care Unit

 Ethical Issues in the Perinatal Period

 Drugs Used for Emergency and Cardiac Indications in Newborns

 Drug Dosing Table

 Umbilical Vessel Catheterization

-Jonathan M Fanaroff, MD, Associate Professor, Department of Pediatrics, Case Western Reserve University School of Medicine; Director, Rainbow Center for Pediatric Ethics; Co-Director, Neonatal Intensive Care Unit, Rainbow Babies & Children’s Hospital, Cleveland, Ohio and Avroy A. Fanaroff, MB, FRCPE, FRCPCH, Emeritus Professor, Pediatrics and Reproductive Biology, Case Western Reserve University School of Medicine; Emeritus Eliza Henry Barnes Chair in Neonatology, Rainbow Babies and Children's Hospital, Cleveland, Ohio
+Jonathan M Fanaroff, MD, JD, FAAP,, Division of Neonatology, Co-Director of the Neonatal Intensive Care Unit and Director of the Rainbow Center for Pediatric Ethics at University Hospitals Rainbow Babies & Children's Hospital; Associate Professor, Pediatrics, Case Western Reserve University School of Medicine. and Avroy A. Fanaroff, MB, FRCPE, FRCPCH, Emeritus Professor, Pediatrics and Reproductive Biology, Case Western Reserve University School of Medicine; Emeritus Eliza Henry Barnes Chair in Neonatology, Rainbow Babies and Children's Hospital, Cleveland, Ohio